Epoetin Alfa (Generic Name)

 - You will be enrolled in a special program called REMS ESA APPRISE.
 Your doctor or nurse will give you more information about this.

 Food and drug interactions

 There are no known interactions of epoetin alfa with food.
-This drug may interact with other medicine.
-Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s advice.
+This drug may interact with other medicines.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs, and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor’s help.

 When to call the doctor

 Call your doctor or nurse right away if you have any of these symptoms:

 - Fever of 100.5 F (38 C) or above

 - Feeling dizzy or lightheaded